Today in Hip-Hop: Jay-Z and Kanye West Drop ‘Watch the Throne’ Album

-On this day, August 8, in hip-hop history...
+On this day, Aug.
+8, in hip-hop history...

-After debuting at number one on the US Billboard Top 200 chart, Watch The Throne would go on to some impressive initial numbers and accolades, amassing 436,000 first week sales in total and setting a record for opening week transactions specifically on iTunes with 290,000 downloads.
-The album ended up seeing six of its sixteen tracks (‘H.A.M.’, ‘Otis’, ‘Niggas In Paris’, ‘Gotta Have It’, ‘No Church In The Wild’, ‘Who Gon Stop Me’) reach the top 100 on Billboard's singles charts, as well.
-Watch The Throne was nominated for seven Grammy’s, and in September of 2011, only six weeks post-release, was certified platinum by the RIAA.
-The subsequent “Watch The Throne Tour” ended up reaching forty-three cities spanning across twelve different countries, and grossing over seventy-five million dollars in total.
+After debuting at No. 1 on the Billboard 200 chart, Watch the Throne would go on to some impressive initial numbers and accolades, amassing 436,000 first week sales in total and setting a record for opening week transactions specifically on iTunes with 290,000 downloads.
+The album ended up seeing six of its sixteen tracks ("H.A.M.," "Otis," "Niggas in Paris," "Gotta Have It," "No Church in the Wild," "Who Gon Stop Me") reach the top 100 on Billboard's singles charts, as well.
+Watch the Throne was nominated for seven Grammys, and in September of 2011, only six weeks post-release, was certified platinum by the RIAA.
+The subsequent Watch the Throne Tour ended up reaching 43 cities spanning across 12 different countries, and grossing over $75 million in total.

-Exceedingly rich in both character and influence, Watch The Throne was more substantial than, and unlike any collaboration that had ever come before it, simply because the opportunity of two rap legends of such stature, beholding that amount of musical pedigree, both at such extreme pinnacles of affluence, had never presented itself in this fashion before.
-In what was a perfect marriage of timing and cohesiveness, Watch The Throne ultimately exceeded its own eagerness, and because so, will rest easy as the most confident collaboration in the history of hip-hop to date. - Michael Blair
+Exceedingly rich in both character and influence, Watch the Throne was more substantial than, and unlike any collaboration that had ever come before it, simply because the opportunity of two rap legends of such stature, beholding that amount of musical pedigree, both at such extreme pinnacles of affluence, had never presented itself in this fashion before.
+In what was a perfect marriage of timing and cohesiveness, Watch the Throne ultimately exceeded its own eagerness, and because so, will rest easy as the most confident collaboration in the history of hip-hop to date. - Michael Blair